 People with diabetes are twice as likely to have depression

-Though diabetes does not directly cause depression, the nature of diabetes can be a factor in developing it.
-It’s a very tough condition to deal with as it’s always present, and that can be exhausting.
+Diabetes doesn't directly cause depression but the nature of diabetes can be a factor in developing it.
+It’s a very tough condition to deal with as it’s always present, and that can be exhausting, particularly with all the extra decisions you have to make on top of every day life.

 Depression is a serious mental health condition.
 It can affect anyone, regardless of culture, background and family history.
 It causes you to feel bad about yourself, your life and your relationships.